-The below figures show the component and print sides of BF1500 Controller Card.
+The below figures show the component side of the NVIDIA ConnectX-7 adapter card.
 Each numbered interface that is referenced in the figures is described in the following table with a link to detailed information.

-The below figures are for illustration purposes only and might not reflect the current revision of the BF1500 Controller Card.
+The below figures are for illustration purposes only and might not reflect the current revision of the adapter card.